What started merely as a milk route resulted in one of the best complex metal fabricators in the United States.

 Why so much effort?
 Two reasons: we want to hire the best people and keep the best employees.

-Our owner, John Peterson, sums it up nicely:
+Our president, John Peterson, sums it up nicely:

 “You can have all the buildings and the equipment in the world,